What we were asked

-In February 2017, EPM was approached by a London-based production company to work with a multitude of organisations to design and manufacture two prosthetic legs for Micky Yule (Olympic Champion) who was taking part in the Slider – Ice Warrior Challenge.
+In February 2017, we were approached by a London-based production company to work with a multitude of organisations to design and manufacture two prosthetic legs for Micky Yule (Olympic Champion) who was taking part in the Slider – Ice Warrior Challenge.

 Micky Yule lost both of his legs below the knee when part of a high-risk search team locating IED’s in Afghanistan in 2010.

 After his lengthy recovery Micky represented Britain at the Rio Paralympics in 2017 after winning gold in the Paralympic Powerlift at the 2016 Invictus Games.
 Not content with his current achievements and ready for a new challenge, which came in the form of the skeleton.

 Currently, double amputees can’t take part in the skeleton, but Micky wanted to prove that being an Olympian isn’t about having the perfect body, or the perfect number of limbs .
 It’s about having the Olympic spirit and never giving up.